HenestrosaDev/sololearn/README.md

 ## Courses

-Compilation of all the code projects for each module of the courses that I have taken so far.
+All code projects for each module of the courses that I have taken so far.

 <details>
 	<summary>C++</summary>